 Indications

-Do not stop taking ELIQUIS without talking to the doctor who prescribed it to you.
+Do not stop taking ELIQUIS without talking to the healthcare provider who prescribed it to you.

-Talk to your healthcare team before any surgery, medical, or dental procedures.
+Talk to your healthcare provider before any surgery, medical, or dental procedures.
 Learn more below.

 Bleeding